xerial/larray/README.md

 A library for managing large off-heap arrays that can hold more than 2G (2^31) entries in Java and Scala.

 ## Features
- * Create arrays more than 2G(2^31) entries.
+ * LAray can create arrays with more than 2G(2^31) entries.
    * 2^31 -1 (2G) is the limitation of the default Java/Scala array size, because these arrays use 32-bit signed integer (int) as indexes.
 LArray uses long type indexes of 64-bit signed integers to resolve this limitation.
    * For example, the entire human genome data (3GB) can be stored in LArray.
- * LArray.free can be released immediately from the memory.
+ * With LArray.free, it can be released immediately from the memory.
    * The default arrays in Java/Scala stay in JVM heaps until they are collected by GC, so it is generally difficult to avoid OutOfMemoryException when working with large amount of data.
 For example, call `new Array[Int](1000)` x 10,000 times.
 You are lucky if you don't see OutOfMemoryException.
  * LArray can be collected by Garbage Collector (GC)
    * Even if you forget to call LArray.free, the acquired memory will be released when GC sweeps LArray instances.
    * To prevent accidental memory release, keep a reference to LArray somewhere (e.g., in List) as in the standard Java/Scala program.
- * LArray uses an off-heap memory
+ * LArray resides in off-heap memory
-   * LArray uses a memory space outside JVM heap, so creating LArrays with more than -Xmx(maximum heap size) is possible.
+   * LArray uses a memory space outside the JVM heap, so creating LArrays with more than -Xmx(maximum heap size) is possible.
 This is useful when you need large amount of memory, or it is unknown how much memory is required in your application.
  * Fast memory allocation
    * LArray internally uses a concurrent memory allocator suited to multi-threaded programs, which is faster than the default JVM memory allocator.
    * LArray by default skips the array initialization (zero-filling), which improves the memory allocation speed significantly.